Wall Street’s big rally slows as oil climbs back above $100

 The Hang Seng stock index in Hong Kong, which neighbors Shenzhen, surged 7% to continue a wild run.
 Earlier this week, it went from a 5% drop to a 5.7% plunge to a 9.1% surge.

-All the wild movements are coming amid uncertainty about whether the economy is heading for a painful combination of stagnating growth and persistently high inflation.
+All the frenetic movements are coming amid uncertainty about whether the economy is heading for a painful combination of stagnating growth and persistently high inflation.

 Behind it all, the Federal Reserve and other central banks are trying to slow the economy enough to snuff out high inflation but not so much as to cause a recession.
 The Bank of England has been one of the most aggressive, and it raised its key interest rate on Thursday for the third time since December.
 A day earlier, the Fed raised its key rate for the first time since 2018.